How to Winterize Pool: Complete Troubleshooting Guide 2026

 Cover Keeps Sagging or Collecting Water

 Solid covers need proper water level (1-2 inches below returns) and adequate slope for drainage.
-Add cover pump if water accumulation persists.
+Add cover pump for solid covers if water accumulation persists.
 Mesh covers should sit higher with water level 4-6 inches below skimmer.

 Regional Considerations and Timing